rlibaert/rlibaert.github.io/content/posts/containerized-development-silverblue.md

 After some time developing containerized applications, I made a habit of trying to run everything in containers.
 The ability to sandbox applications allows me to keep control over my system and makes me confident to discover new software.
-In this post I will share how I use containerization to keep my development host tidy and create portable development environments.
+In this post I will share how I use containerization to create development environments and keep my host tidy.

 ## Development Containers